klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 Irrelevant of what I think of management, here's what is likely to happen:

-- I expect the first batch of 122 sites to be live somewhere in H1 2022, and the full 242 sites for end of 2022
+- I expect the first batch of 122 sites to be live somewhere in H1 2022, and the full 242 sites by end of 2022

 - I'm not sure what to expect for DRC, since we don't have a single tower live yet.
 We know the company has burned 5 months already out of the budgeted 40.
 Let's just round it to 3 years and say that in theory we need to have 2000 sites live by end of 2024.
 Since this company has a tenuous relationship with theory and expectations, I will push it back by 1 full year and say that we will have the full 200 sites only in 2025.
 So the total will be around 2250 sites in 2025